-- SAY SOMETHING LIKE: Next, we're going to consider to how values affect career choices.
-We're going to look up a career on RUReadyND.com and see what values are associated with that career. - 2.
-[Sign into RUReadyND.com then enter the career that you are searching for into the Search box and then click Go.
+- SAY SOMETHING LIKE: Next, we're going to consider how values affect career choices.
+We're going to look up a career in RUReadyND.com and see what values are associated with that career. - 2.
+Sign in to RUReadyND.com, and then enter the career that you are searching for in the Search box and click Go.
 You may wish to choose one of the sample careers that are listed in the sample careers and values chart.
 Students will be reading the values for the selected career on the Is This For You? tab.]